gaultier/blog/how_should_your_mutex_be_named.md

 Tags: Go, Awk, Search
 ---

-I have started a new job recently and the main challenge, I find, is to ingest and adapt to a big codebase that does things slightly differently than what you are used to.
+I have started a new job recently and the main challenge, I find, is to ingest and adapt to a big codebase that does things slightly differently than what I am used to.

 This article explores ways to make this phase go smoother.